Operating Earnings Definition

 - Total Revenue: This is the total sales revenue earned by the company by selling its goods to the customer.
 Let’s understand the different terms used in the above formulas.

 - Indirect Costs: These are the cost which cannot be directly linked with the manufacture of a product.
-These are also called as overhead costs.
-For Example, Rent and salary costs.
+These are also called as overhead costsOverhead CostsOverhead cost are those cost that is not related directly on the production activity and are therefore considered as indirect costs that have to be paid even if there is no production.
+Examples include rent payable, utilities payable, insurance payable, salaries payable to office staff, office supplies, etc..
+E.g., Rent and salary costs.

-- Gross Profit: Gross Profit or Gross Income is calculated as Revenue minus Cost of Goods Sold.
+- Gross Profit: We calculate Gross Profit or Gross Income by subtracting the Cost of Goods Sold from Revenue.

 - Operating Expense: These are the expenses incurred in running the core business.
-For Example, Rent, wages and Insurance cost.
+E.g., Rent, wages, and Insurance cost.

-- Non-Operating Income: Income earned from other than the core business activities.
-For example, profit from the sale of assets.
+- Non-Operating Income: Income earned from other than the core business activities; E.g., profit from the sale of assets.

 - Non-Operating Expense: Expenses not related to the running of the core business.
-For example interest cost and taxes.
+E.g., interest cost and taxes.

 How does Operating Earnings Work?